042423-Chevron-batch/Jvon-Allen-code/Week_1_Project/test1.md

 #!/bin/bash

 echo -e "\nWelcome to the Crush Drink Machine Simulator!
-Here is a list of flavors we have:"
+Here is a list of flavors we have: "

 #Orange flavor array
 o_array=(Orange Orange Orange)